Enas-Ijaabo/MapReduce/README.md

 MapperNode Input: text file split, mapper function.

-MapperNode Output: Map of the keys and values.
+MapperNode Output: map of the keys and values.

 -The Third program is the reducerNode program.
 Which is the program that that handles running the reducing function on mappers outputs.
 The number of reducer nodes is defined by the users as mentioned previously.
 The processes of creating the reducerNode replicas, sending information to them, receiving information from them, and destroying them are fully automated and controlled by the MainNode.
 And the orchestration of the replicas is handled by docker swarm.

-reducerNode Input: Map of the keys and values, reducer function.
+reducerNode Input: map of the keys and values, reducer function.

-reducerNode Output:  reduced Map of the keys and values.
+reducerNode Output: reduced map of the keys and values.

+The running container of the mainNode, and all of the mapperNode and reducerNode replicas are connected to an overlay network, and communicate using Java sockets.

+# Technologies:
+- Java 8
+- JavaFX
+- Docker
+- Docker swarm